 Presbyterian government seeks to love God and our neighbor by making use the offices found in his word.
 The word presbyter comes from the Greek word which means “older” or “elder”.
 In first century Israel, presbyter was a flexible term.
 It could describe rulers apart from priests and scribes (Lk.
 20:1), an assembly of rulers that included priests and scribes (Acts 4:8), or only a tradition of scribes (Matt.
 15:2).
 1 Timothy 5:17 differentiates two types: “Let the presbyters who rule well be considered worthy of a double honor, especially those who labor in preaching and teaching.”
 Here we find two offices of the Presbyterian form of government.

 Pastor Ken Golden grew up in a nominal Jewish home in New Jersey.
 He studied art and worked in the pharmaceutical industry before his conversion in 1996.
 After exploring different churches, Pastor Ken was drawn to the Reformed tradition.
 He eventually went onto study at Westminster Seminary California, receiving his Masters of Divinity in 2005.
-He was ordained the same year and pastored an OPC congregation before coming to Sovereign Grace OPC in 2011.
+He was ordained the same year and pastored another OPC congregation before coming to Sovereign Grace OPC in 2011.
 Pastor Ken and his wife Cressid have been married since 1992.
-Their children are Samuel, Joseph, Aaron, and Maelah.
+Their children are Sam, Joe, Aaron, and Maelah.

 The ones who rule well without teaching make up the second office of Presbyterianism.
 Not surprisingly, they are called ruling elders (Rom.
 12:8; 1 Cor.
 12:28).
-Since Sovereign Grace OPC is a mission work, our ruling elders are part of our overseeing church, Covenant of Grace OPC, Sugar Grove, IL.
+Since Sovereign Grace OPC is a mission work, our ruling elders are part of our overseeing church, Grace OPC, Elburn, IL.

 Deacons make up the third office of Presbyterianism.
 They provide for the earthly needs of the people.
 The first deacons assisted the apostles (Acts 6:1-7) and later deacons assist the presbyters (1 Tim.
 3:8-13).
 Our deacon, Dave Mattes, has served since 2014.